Ag-nes/Neighborhood/README.md

  * Sign in with the application to start using.
  * Set up a profile about them and a general location and thier neighborhood name.
  * Find a list of different businesses in my neighborhood.
- * Find Contact Information for the health department and Police authorities near thier neighborhood.
  * Create Posts that will be visible to everyone in thier neighborhood.
  * Change My neighborhood when one decide to move out.
  * Only view details of a single neighborhood.